 How It Works

 An umbrella policy does not replace home or auto insurance.
 It attaches after the underlying liability limits are used.
-Carriers may require minimum home and auto liability limits before issuing the umbrella.
+Most umbrella carriers require a minimum home liability limit (often $300,000) and auto liability limit (often $250,000 or $300,000 per occurrence) before they'll issue the umbrella.
+If existing home and auto limits are below those thresholds, they may need to be raised first — which can affect the overall premium picture.

 What It Covers